LAxemann/LAxemann_ReaperScripts/Various/LAx_SlipView/ReadMe.txt

 		- Show transient guides [Default: Off]
 			If checked, SlipView will create Reaper's transient guides on the ghost items, allowing you to see all transients it will snap to.

+		- Don't disable auto-crossfade [Default: Off]
+			If checked, SlipView will not disable auto-crossfade.
+			Do NOT check it unless you have a reason to do so.

 //====================================================================================================================================================